-The initial understanding was that the informal sector acted as a waiting room for the migrants who had found their way to the urban economy.
-Growing accustomed to most vulnerable segments within the informal workforce.
-Employers appear to use a strategy of hire and fire to keep the workforce floating and in a state of uncertainty.
+their way to the urban economy.
+Growing accustomed to the pace of urban life and work, they were supposed to Employers appear to use a strategy of hire and fire to keep the workforce floating and in a state of uncertainty.
 The employers themselves are seldom unorganised.
 They set down the unwritten rules and collectively follow these.
 The strategy involves bringing diverse and heterogeneous groups as migrant labour force which fragments the labour on the basis of region, caste, religion, language spoken and gender.
 The recruitment and the work pattern are feudal in nature ensuring loyalty to the employer and separation from the other migrant groups.
 The employers themselves exist in layers functioning as a chain, thus keep the principal employer under wraps for the workers [Breman 2010].